 10. What does the price include?

-The cost of buying a caravan at Resipole Farm Holiday Park includes VAT, siting, connection to electric, gas, water and waste and timber boxing around it.
-This boxing in helps both the look of the caravan and also makes it considerably warmer as the wind can’t blow underneath it.
+The cost of buying a holiday home at Resipole Farm Holiday Park includes VAT, siting, connection to electric, gas, water and waste and timber boxing around it.
+This boxing in helps both the look of the holiday home and also makes it considerably warmer as the wind can’t blow underneath it.

-11. How much will it cost a year to keep my caravan at Resipole Farm Holiday Park?
+11. How much will it cost a year to keep my holiday home at Resipole Farm Holiday Park?

 The Annual Outlays for 2020 are as follows: